Back to: Design Patterns in C# With Real-Time Examples

 Step2: Creating Concrete Subject

-Create a class file with the name Subject.cs and copy and paste the following code into it.
+Create a class file named Subject.cs and copy and paste the following code.
 The ConcreteSubject object stores the registered Observers to get notifications.
 It is also responsible for sending the notification to its observers when the subject state is changed from Out of Stock to Available.
 The following class implements the ISubject interface and provides implementations for the RegisterObserver, RemoveObserver, and NotifyObservers methods.
-The following class code is self-explained, so please go through the comment lines for a better understanding.

 using System; using System.Collections.Generic; namespace ObserverDesignPattern { // The ConcreteSubject class // The Subject have states and notifies all observers when the state changes. public class Subject : ISubject { // The List of Observer is going to store in the following collection object private List<IObserver> observers = new List<IObserver>(); //The following properties are going to store the Product Information private string ProductName { get; set; } private int ProductPrice { get; set; } private string Availability { get; set; } // Initializing the Product information using the constructor public Subject(string productName, int productPrice, string availability) { ProductName = productName; ProductPrice = productPrice; Availability = availability; } //The following Method is going to return the State of the Product public string GetAvailability() { return Availability; } //The following Method is going to set the State of the Product public void SetAvailability(string availability) { this.Availability = availability; Console.WriteLine("Availability changed from Out of Stock to Available."); NotifyObservers(); } // The observer will register with the Product using the following method public void RegisterObserver(IObserver observer) { Console.WriteLine("Observer Added : " + ((Observer)observer).UserName); observers.Add(observer); } // The observer will unregister from the Product using the following method public void RemoveObserver(IObserver observer) { Console.WriteLine("Observer Removed : " + ((Observer)observer).UserName); observers.Remove(observer); } // The following Method will be sent notifications to all observers public void NotifyObservers() { Console.WriteLine("Product Name :" + ProductName + ", product Price : " + ProductPrice + " is Now available.
 So, notifying all Registered users "); Console.WriteLine(); foreach (IObserver observer in observers) { //By Calling the Update method, we are sending notifications to observers observer.Update(Availability); } } } }